Skip to content

 pop arte

-The Evolution of Pop Arte in the United States Origins and the Emergence of Pop Art Pop art emerged in the 1950s as a fresh art movement.
-It was a reaction to the serious tone of abstract expressio...
+The Evolution of Pop Arte in the United States Origins and the Emergence of Pop Art Pop art burst onto the American art scene in the 1950s.
+It was a bold reaction to abstract expressionism.
+Artists...

 Read more